Non Sono Stupido – I’m not stupid

 Sunday, June 5, 1977

 School is out in two weeks.
 Julia is both my science partner and my cooking partner.
 We made cream puffs in class last week, but they didn’t turn out.
-The cooking teacher said we needed to get together and try it again and bring them to school on Monday.
-I went over to Julia’s place and we tried to make the cream puffs again.
-We had so much fun together.
-I think we have too much fun and that is most likely why our cream puffs didn’t turn out in class.
-When we had made the cream puffs we stood anxiously by the stove to see if they would expand.
-Otherwise, we would have to try again.
-We were both relieved to see the cream puffs rise.
-They turned out after all!
-We filled them and put the icing on top.
-When we were done, Julia said she would bring them to school tomorrow so the teacher could see them for herself.
+The teacher said we needed to get together and try it again, and bring them to school on Monday to prove that they had turned out.
+I went over to Julia’s place, so we could try to make the cream puffs again.
+We have so much fun together.

 Monday, June 6, 1977